 - What mix of technology and personnel will you employ to operate your critical business operations, such as shipping, order management, picking and packing, and inventory management?

 Evaluate Your Channel Options

 Channel evaluation is critical.
 Before expanding into a new channel, be sure to evaluate whether that channel makes fiscal sense for your company, and whether or not it’s a good fit for your products, business and fulfillment model, and go-to-market strategy.

 - What are their fee structures, and what types of products make the best fit?

 - Will you be able to efficiently control inventory management and fulfill orders on these online channels?

 Think about your fulfillment model, and ask:

-- Does expanding to multiple sales channel make sense with your fulfillment model?
+- Does expanding to multiple sales channels make sense with your fulfillment model?

-- To what extent will you able to effectively fulfill your orders, on time?
+- To what extent will you be able to effectively fulfill your orders, on time?

 - What percentage of your inventory will you fulfill yourself or drop-ship?
 Will you leverage a third-party service, such as Fulfillment by Amazon (FBA)?